Skip to main content

 Dog sled tour

-Imagine travelling through a winter wonderland in a sleigh pulled by huskies and looking up at the Northern Lights dancing in the sky.
-Sounds like two magical moments in one, doesn’t it?
-Kiruna Husky offers Northern Lights tours where you are taught how to handle and harness their dogs before setting off into the polar night together with a guide.
-After the tour, you get to warm up around an open fire in their Nordic tipi while enjoying a traditional Swedish ‘fika’.
+Imagine gliding through a winter wonderland in a sled pulled by huskies, with the Northern Lights dancing overhead – two magical moments in one.
+Kiruna Husky offers Northern Lights tours where you’ll learn how to harness and handle the dogs before heading out into the polar night with a guide.
+After the ride, you’ll warm up around an open fire in a Nordic tipi and enjoy a traditional Swedish fika.

 Photo tour

-The elusive aurora borealis might be hard to see, and even harder to capture on camera.
-A photo tour with Lights of Lapland will make your memories last a lifetime.
-With professional photographers as guides and preset cameras, the tour heads out to Abisko National Park.
-Warm overalls, hot beverages and all camera gear needed are included in their Ultimate Aurora Photo Adventure, which suits photo enthusiasts of all levels.
-A photo of your own Northern Lights experience – now that’s a souvenir to show off in your home.
+The elusive aurora borealis can be difficult to spot, and even more challenging to photograph.
+A photo tour with Lights of Lapland can help you capture it for real.
+With professional photographers as guides and preset cameras ready, the tour takes you into Abisko National Park.
+Warm overalls, hot drinks and all camera gear are included in their Ultimate Aurora Photo Adventure, which suits photography enthusiasts of all levels.
+A picture of your own Northern Lights experience is a souvenir to be proud of.

 Horseback tour

-Take your Northern Lights chase to the next level by getting on an Icelandic horse and ride through snow-covered forests in the area around Sweden’s highest mountain range.
-The famous Icehotel’s horseback tour below the Northern Lights is an eco-certified and tranquil trip.
-Before heading out for the Northern Lights hunt, you’ll get to prepare your horse for the evening and have a cosy moment in the stable.
-The tour ends with a dinner made from local produce, served in a traditional Sámi hut.
+Take your Northern Lights chase to the next level – on horseback.
+Ride an Icelandic horse through snow-covered forests near Sweden’s highest mountain range.
+The Icehotel’s Northern Lights horseback tour is eco-certified and serene.
+Before setting out, you'll help prepare your horse and enjoy a quiet moment in the stable.
+The tour ends with a locally sourced dinner, served in a traditional Sámi hut.

 Snowmobile tour